CANADA FOREST PRODUCTS

-This online guide provides valuable information on 1) the principal wood species of Alberta, 2) the products available for use in residential and commercial construction, decorative and industrial applications, paper making and 3) connecting you to producers of Alberta forest products.
+This online guide provides valuable information on 1) the principal wood species of Canada , 2) the products available for use in residential and commercial construction, decorative and industrial applications, paper making and 3) connecting you to producers of Canada forest products.

 Effective stewardship of the 38 million hectares of Alberta’s provincially owned forest supports a modern, efficient forest products’ sector AND healthy ecosystems.
 Government regulates stringent environmental standards and sustainable forest management practices.
 Over 77% of Alberta forest lands are third-party certified under one or more of three internationally recognized standards for sustainable forest management – Forest Stewardship Council, Canadian Standards Association, and Sustainable Forest Initiative.